kreauniv/comp308/source/lambda.rst

 Pairs
 ~~~~~

-Pairs are the simplest of data structures.
-Once you can make a pair of two
+:index:`Pairs` are the simplest of data structures.
+Once you can make a pair of
-things like :rkt:`(pair a b)` or the equivalent in a programming language, you can
+two things like :rkt:`(pair a b)` or the equivalent in a programming language,
-get lists using --
+you can get lists using --

 .. code-block:: racket